ronak66/EEG-Workflow-System/docs/blocks.md

         value = self.num.value
         self.output.set_value(value)
 ```
-As you can see it is similar to Addition block.
+As you can see it is similar to the Addition block.
 Note that BlockParameter needs to have a default value.

-Each variable input, output or parameter has ```attribute_type```.
-The ```arrtibute_type``` is a **string** used by the frontend to prevent connections where types does not match.
-For example, if block1 needs an input of *list of integers* and block2 outputs just an *integer*, then connecting output of block2 to input of block1 should not be allowed.
-Hence ```atrribute_type``` helps in avoiding type mis-match.
+Each variable input, output, or parameter has ```attribute_type```.
+The ```arrtibute_type``` is a **string** used by the frontend to prevent connections where types do not match.
+For example, if block1 needs an input of *list of integers* and block2 outputs just an *integer*, then connecting the output of block2 to the input of block1 should not be allowed.
+Hence ```atrribute_type``` helps in avoiding type mismatch.

 ## Create Module

-Group of all the custom blocks forms a module. **Arithmetic module** consists of 5 blocks as mentioned above.
+The Group of all the custom blocks forms a module. **Arithmetic module** consists of 5 blocks as mentioned above.

-Note: For a module, always follow a proper directory structure of family.
-Taking Arithmetic module as an example, the structure followed by it is shown bellow:
+Note: For a module, always follow a proper directory structure of the family.
+Taking Arithmetic module as an example, the structure followed by it is shown below:

 ```bash
 ├── Arithmetic